booklearner/sweep-calculator/README.md

 # sweep-calculator

-🧹 Calculate the amount and gas to transfer your entire balance (i.e. leave no fractional tokens behind)
+Calculate the amount and gas to transfer your entire Ethereum balance from one wallet to another (i.e. leave no fractional tokens behind).